How to get from Antigua to Panajachel

 • How to book: at any travel agency in Antigua the day before

-• Advantage: pick-up at your accommodation and drop-off directly in Panajachel
+• Advantage: pick up at your accommodation and drop off directly in Panajachel

-2. Chicken bus (local public transport)
+2. Chicken bus (local public transportation)

 The most economical option.
 It requires more time and transfers, but it is the authentic way to travel like Guatemalans.